oneapi-src/level-zero-spec/include/core/PROG.md

 - ::xeModuleCreate takes a format argument that specifies the input format.
 - ::xeModuleCreate performs a compilation step when format is IL.

-The following sample code demonstrates a sequence for creating a module from an OpenCL function:
+The following sample code demonstrates a sequence for creating a module from an OpenCL kernel:
 ```c
     __kernel void image_scaling( __read_only  image2d_t src_img,
                                  __write_only image2d_t dest_img,